Q+A-Proposed nuclear deal between Iran and six world powers

 Iranian oil exports have fallen by about 60 percent in the past two years as the EU stopped purchases and most Asian buyers drastically cut imports because of the sanctions.
 Iran is now earning only about $100 million a day from oil sales as opposed to $250 million two years ago.

-In addition to the loss of oil income, inflation in Iran has risen sharply and the value of the country’s rial currency has plummeted.
+In addition to the loss of oil income, inflation in Iran has risen sharply and the value of its rial currency has sunk.

 Iranian President Hassan Rouhani was elected in June on a platform of conciliation, saying he wanted to ease Iran’s international isolation and end the sanctions.
 He has also sought to improve relations with Washington.

-Britain, China, France, Germany, Russia and the United States have met with the Iranians three times since September, when foreign ministers from the six powers and Iran announced a renewal of negotiations aimed at ending the dispute with Tehran.
-The negotiations are being coordinated by EU foreign policy chief Catherine Ashton.
+Britain, China, France, Germany, Russia and the United States have met with the Iranians three times since September, when foreign ministers from the six powers and Iran announced a renewal of negotiations.
+They are being coordinated by EU foreign policy chief Catherine Ashton.

-Two rounds of negotiations in Geneva in October and November failed to produce a deal, although diplomats involved said they were close to securing an interim agreement at the round of talks earlier this month.
+Two rounds of negotiations in Geneva in October and November failed to produce a deal, although diplomats involved said they were close to securing an interim agreement at the round of talks on Nov.
+7-9.

-The goal of the talks in Geneva from Wednesday to Friday is to finalize an interim deal to allow time for the powers to negotiate a permanent agreement with Iran that would end the decade-long standoff over Tehran’s nuclear ambitions and provide assurances to the six powers that its atomic program would not produce bombs.
+The goal of the talks in Geneva from Wednesday to Friday is to finalise an interim deal to allow time for the powers to negotiate a permanent agreement with Iran that would end a decade-long standoff and provide assurances to the six powers that Iran’s atomic program will not ultimately produce bombs.

-U.S. Secretary of State John Kerry said on Monday he has no specific expectations for this week’s talks.
-Under Secretary of State for Political Affairs Wendy Sherman will lead the U.S. delegation.
+U.S. Secretary of State John Kerry said on Monday he had no specific expectations for this week’s talks.
+Under Secretary of State for Political Affairs Wendy Sherman was leading the U.S. delegation.

-The latest report on Iran by the U.N.’s International Atomic Energy Agency (IAEA) said Tehran had slowed the expansion of its enrichment program to a virtual halt.
+The latest inspection report on Iran by the International Atomic Energy Agency said Tehran had slowed the expansion of its enrichment programme to a virtual halt.
 Western powers want Iran to go further.
-In the initial phase of the deal, which the U.S. and European delegations say would last around half a year, Iran would be asked to do the following:
+In the initial phase of the deal, which U.S. and European delegations say would last around half a year, Iran would be asked to do the following:

-- Convert all of its existing stocks of about 200 kg (440 pounds) of 20 percent enriched uranium to an oxide form, which would create an extra step for Iran if it wanted to reconvert it back into a form usable in weapons, or “downblend” it by mixing with lower enriched uranium to reduce the overall enrichment level (Iran already converts some of its 20 percent uranium to oxide);
+- Convert all existing stocks of about 200 kg (440 pounds) of 20 percent enriched uranium to an oxide form - which would create an extra step for Iran if it wanted to reconvert it back into a form usable in weapons - or “downblend” it by mixing with lower enriched uranium to reduce the overall enrichment level (Iran already converts some of its 20 percent uranium to oxide)

-- Commit to permitting more IAEA inspections.
-The IAEA would play a key role in monitoring any deal ;
+- Commit to permitting farther-reaching U.N. inspections.
+The IAEA would play a central role in monitoring the implementation of any deal ;

 - Not allow the Arak research reactor to go into operation.
 At the most recent meeting in Geneva, France demanded that construction of the reactor, which will be capable of producing weapons-grade plutonium if it goes on line, be halted.
 Washington has also expressed concerns about Arak, saying they must be addressed.
 Western diplomats say there is agreement among all six powers about what is expected from Iran in the case of Arak, although they declined to say precisely what their demands were regarding the reactor under construction.